What is uterine cancer?

 - A family history of breast, endometrial, or colorectal cancer

-- Medical conditions such as diabetes, polycystic ovary syndrome (PCOS), or breast cancer
+- Medical conditions such as diabetes, PCOS, or breast cancer

 - Previous radiation treatment to your pelvic area